github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/troubleshooting-required-status-checks.md

 ![Check skipped but passes due to generic workflow](/assets/images/help/repository/PR-required-check-passed-using-generic.png)

-In case someone sends a pull request that changes the files listed under `paths` and also changes a file that is not listed under `paths-ignore` in the other workflow, then both the workflows will be checked.
+In case someone sends a pull request that changes the files listed under `paths` and also changes a file that is not listed under `paths-ignore` in the other workflow, then both the workflows will be executed.
 Moreover, status checks associated with both the workflows must pass.
 Otherwise, pull request will not be allowed to merge.

 {% note %}